lvgl/lvgl/docs/overview/style-props.rst

 anim
 ~~~~

-The animation template for the object’s animation.
+The animation template for the object's animation.
 Should be a pointer
 to :cpp:type:`lv_anim_t`.
 The animation parameters are widget specific,
 e.g. animation time could be the E.g. blink time of the cursor on the
 text area or scroll time of a roller.
-See the widgets’ documentation to
+See the widgets' documentation to
 learn more.

 .. raw:: html